hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Actually, the shortest Morse code is "E", which is 1 character.
 To differentiate between the a new transmission and the same word, a space is three "dits":

-The dit duration is the basic unit of time measurement in Morse code transmission.
+"The dit duration is the basic unit of time measurement in Morse code transmission.
 The duration of a dah is three times the duration of a dit.
 Each dit or dah within an encoded character is followed by a period of signal absence, called a space, equal to the dit duration.
 The letters of a word are separated by a space of duration equal to three dits, and words are separated by a space equal to seven dits.[1]
 Until 1949, words were separated by a space equal to five dits.[5]

 "Morse code is transmitted using just two states (on and off).
 Historians have called it the first digital code.
 Morse code may be represented as a binary code, and that is what telegraph operators do when transmitting messages.
 Working from the above ITU definition and further defining a bit as a dot time, a Morse code sequence may be made from a combination of the following five bit-strings: